A Norwegian-Canadian takes a look at the similarities and differences between his two countries.

 The weird case of the potato dumpling

-When it comes to traditional food, both Norway and Canada are “meat and potatoes” countries.
+When it comes to traditional food, “meat and potatoes” dishes are found in both countries.
 It should not have come as a shock then (but it did) to discover that a dish I knew as a local Acadian specialty (Acadians are a French speaking minority in Eastern Canada) existed in Norway.

 The food… still

 Supermarkets are another area where Canada comes out on top.
 There are many complicated reasons for this.
 The variety of fruits and vegetables is just not there.